Atlassian Intelligence Edit Content: The ultimate 2026 guide

 • Suggest subtasks to break down a bigger story.

-It’s a pretty decent way to get over that initial writer's block and get a basic structure down.
+It’s an excellent way to get over that initial writer's block and get a solid structure down quickly.

 Improving existing content

-This is where the editing features really come in handy.
+This is where the editing features really shine.
 Once you have some text on the page, you can just highlight it to pull up a menu of AI editing options.
-It’s a neat way to polish your writing without having to switch tabs or open another tool.
+It’s a seamless way to polish your writing without having to switch tabs or open another tool.

 Here are the main things you can do: